rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

 4. Set the `Color ANSI Console Output` on the Build Environment section.

-4. Create a step to execute shell and add the following to it, replacing `<YOUR_NAME>` and `somedomain` as expected.
+4. Click `add build step` and select `execute shell` and add the following to it, replacing `<YOUR_NAME>` and `somedomain` as expected.
 We will just test the `create` and `show` API for the moment.
 We are grabbing the response code of the perf-test to keep Jenkins running both shells steps and then exiting with whichever fails:
 ```bash
 export E2E_TEST_ROUTE=todolist-api-<YOUR_NAME>-dev.apps.somedomain.com
 npm install